Preliminary remarks on Vaccines

 The VVM is a thermosensitive label placed on vaccine vials to indicate whether the vaccine has been exposed to excessive temperatures over time.
 The combined effects of time and temperature cause a gradual, irreversible colour change in the VVM.

-VVMs are designed based on the stability curve of each vaccine, with an additional safety margin.
-The heat response levels are specific to the four models of VVM, depending on their heat stability (see table 1):
+VVMs are designed according to the stability profile of each vaccine, with an additional safety margin.
+Four VVM types exist, each with a specific heat-response level based on the vaccine's heat stability (see table 1):

 Image